IBM/model-evaluation-workbench/README.md

 User can configure their Watson cognitive service access details in workbench and input their model test data to workbench for service performance evaluation.

-Workbench execute supported Watson cognitive services with their input model’s test data, prepare performance evaluation data, calculates performance statistics and present user with the following recommendations, curve and summary statistics: o	Recommendations:
+Workbench execute supported Watson cognitive services with their input model’s test data, prepare performance evaluation data, calculates performance statistics and present user with the following recommendations, curve and summary statistics:
+- Recommendations:
-	Optimal threshold and maximized F1Score for F1Score optimization Optimal threshold and maximized Accuracy for Accuracy optimization Receiver Operating Characteristic (ROC) curve
+	Optimal threshold and maximized F1Score for F1Score optimization Optimal threshold and maximized accuracy for accuracy optimization Receiver Operating Characteristic (ROC) curve

 ## Architecture